 Why our marine environment matters

 Our marine environment is central to the identity and prosperity of Aotearoa New Zealand.
-Here is why healthy oceans and coasts are so important.
+Here is why healthy oceans are so important.

 Our marine environment is central to the identity and prosperity of Aotearoa New Zealand.
-Here is why healthy oceans and coasts are so important.
+Here is why healthy oceans are so important.

 Many of our ancestors arrived in Aotearoa New Zealand by waka and by boat.
 About 65 per cent of us live within five kilometres of the sea.